aacl2023-srw/aacl2023-srw.github.io/camera_ready.md

 - Ensure that your paper conforms to the provided styles, font and page size.
 - Include the authors’ names and affiliations under the title.
 Note that the list of authors should be identical to the list specified when submitting the paper.
 - De-anonymize references to your own work in the body of the paper.
 - Where appropriate, add acknowledgments for colleagues, reviewers, and grants.
 Do not number the Acknowledgements section.
-Please note that the acknowledgement section should fit within the allowed page limits (9 pages of content for long papers, 5 pages of content for short papers) and be in the same font as the rest of the paper.
+Please note that the acknowledgement section should fit within the allowed page limits (6 pages of content) and be in the same font as the rest of the paper.
 - Ensure that all tables, graphs, and figures are readable at standard resolutions.
 - If you have supplemental material (including written material, data, and/or code) ensure that all the components are put at the right place (more on that below).